Effective Training of Convolutional Neural Networks with Low-bitwidth Weights and Activations: Related work

-\textbf{Efficient architecture design.} The increasing demand for highly energy efficient neural networks that are deployable to embeded hardware devices has motivated the network architecture design.
-GoogLeNet~\cite{szegedy2015going} and SqueezeNet~\cite{iandola2016squeezenet} propose to replace $3\times3$ convolutional filters with $1\times1$ size, which tremendously increase the depth of the network while decreasing the complexity.
-ResNet~\cite{he2016deep} and its variants~\cite{zagoruyko2016wide, he2016identity} utilize residual connections to relieve the gradient vanishing problem when training very deep networks.
-Recently, depthwise separable convolution employed in Xception~\cite{chollet2017xception} and MobileNet~\cite{howard2017mobilenets} have been proved to be efficient and effective.
-Based on it, ShuffleNet~\cite{zhang2017shufflenet} generalizes the group convolution and the depthwise separable convolution to achieve state-of-the-art results.
-Since it is infeasible to manually explore the optimal architecture from the enormous design space, neural architecture search (NAS) has been attracting more and more attention to automatically search for efficient structures.
-A main category of methods~\cite{zoph2016neural, pham2018efficient, zoph2017learning, liu2017progressive} are based on the reinforcement learning framework while others are built on approximated differentiable gradient-based search \cite{liu2019darts, cai2019proxylessnas, guo2019single}.
+\textbf{Efficient architecture design.} The increasing demand for highly energy efficient neural networks that are deployable to embedded hardware devices has motivated the network architecture design.
+SqueezeNet~\cite{iandola2016squeezenet} replaces $3\times3$ convolutional filters with $1\times1$ size, which significantly decreases the complexity.
+Depthwise separable convolutions employed in Xception~\cite{chollet2017xception}, MobileNet~\cite{howard2017mobilenets} and ShuffleNet~\cite{zhang2017shufflenet} have been proved to be efficient and effective.
+Since it is infeasible to manually explore the optimal architecture from the enormous design space, neural architecture search (NAS) aims at automating the architecture design, giving rise to methods based on the reinforcement learning~\cite{zoph2016neural, pham2018efficient, zoph2017learning, liu2017progressive}, evolutionary algorithms \cite{real2019regularized}, or gradient-based methods \cite{liu2019darts, cai2019proxylessnas, guo2019single}.